 - The self-investment I made to my mind, body and wellbeing, providing me with the ability to thrive and be my best.

 - Making my moments count, moments that will make an impact on those around me, with no regrets.

 - Being honest with myself and making a significant change when I had to do so.

 I challenge you this month, to ask yourself some questions and come up with your own list of what will matter the most to you.
 Life is not an easy pursuit.
 Don’t just live a subconscious life; live a conscious one that matters.
 So yep, absolutely, more than one person who you thought you could trust will surprise you and let you down one day.
 But, when that does happen may I suggest all you do is continue to be who you are, maintain your own beliefs.
 Don’t hold grudges, do a random act of kindness, and be thankful for the problems you don’t have.
 No matter what someone may do to you some day, you are not them and you are not the one who let someone down.
 My advice is, forget about those who let you down, deal the hand in front of you, continue on and be your best.
 Then sleep like a baby not only in this life, but in any others ahead of you.
-(Read: Good Life Habits)
+(Read: 7 Good life habits to achieve happiness)